 In the race to find drugs that halt the novel coronavirus, scientists are finding inspiration in unusual sources – like llamas.

-A new lab-engineered molecule inactivates the machinery that the coronavirus, SARS-CoV-2, uses to infect cells.
+A new lab-engineered molecule inactivates the machinery that the coronavirus, SARS-CoV-2, uses to infect cellsexternal link, opens in a new tab.
 It’s modeled after the simple, compact antibodies found in some animals such as llamas, alpacas, and camels.

 While the research is still preliminary, the team behind the advance hopes their molecule might someday be the key ingredient in an antiviral drug that could be delivered via nasal spray.